vision-x-dataspace/dlr-dataspace-onboarding/docs/file-transfer/postman/alice.md

 The next step is to create a `Policy Definition` that will be used as the `Access Policy` for the `Offer`.

-The specific `Policy` here madates to present `BpnCredential`.
+The specific `Policy` here mandates to present `BpnCredential`.
 All `Participants` of the `Dataspace` already possess this `Credential` by default and the `Connectors` will automatically present this `Credential` when communicating with one another.

 ## Create Contract Policy